Honors & Awards

 Representative Matters

 • As trial counsel, secured a full acquittal—a result achieved in fewer than one percent of indicted federal criminal cases—in one of the largest federal fraud trials brought by the U.S. Department of Justice.
+At trial, Ray cross-examined key government witnesses, including several whistleblowers and a partner at a big 4 accounting firm.

 • Successfully defended international K-pop group BTS and its label HYBE Corporation in federal copyright litigation, winning a complete defense judgment after the first motion to dismiss.
+Ray devised, developed, and implemented a strategy to not only win the motion, but to do so in a manner that prevented his client from the time and expense of additional rounds of litigation.

 • As trial counsel, successfully defended one of the country’s largest real estate firms in a multi-week jury trial involving allegations of defective construction and material non-disclosures related to a mixed-use development.
+At trial, Ray presented the testimony of his client’s executive officers and cross-examined the plaintiff’s damages expert.

 • As trial counsel, successfully defended a Fortune 200 company in an 18-plaintiff employment lawsuit, obtaining a complete defense judgment and a six-figure award of costs after a four-week jury trial.
+At trial, Ray cross-examined several of the plaintiffs, successfully moved to limit the testimony of the plaintiffs’ damages expert, and drafted a successful and rarely-granted motion for nonsuit that resulted in his client’s dismissal before the defense presentation of evidence.

 • Successfully defended a local magazine publisher against a defamation lawsuit, securing a voluntary dismissal of all claims by the plaintiff in exchange for an agreement not to seek compensation for attorneys’ fees and legal costs.